Patricia Ann Moffett, CDP

 Sister Patricia Ann Moffett entered the Sisters of Divine Providence in 1951 from St. Monica parish.
 She is one of seven children and credits the Sisters of Divine Providence for influencing her decision to enter religious life.

 Early in her ministry, Sister Patty Ann was a teacher.
-She taught in Pittsburgh, Pa., and in Fall River, Mass.
-Sister Patty Ann was in food service for 40 years; she cooked for the Sisters and children in Kingston, Mass.
+She taught in Pittsburgh; Fall River, MA; and South Weymouth, MA.
+She served as a Pastoral Minister at St. Elizabeth's Medical Center in Granite City, IL (1976-77).
+She was in food service for 40 years; she cooked for the Sisters and children in Kingston, MA, and the Sisters in Connecticut.
 She especially enjoyed baking and working with yeast dough, and providing good, wholesome meals.
-She has also worked as a full-time waitress at a senior residential care facility in Kingston (2001–06).
-When she returned to Pittsburgh, she became the hospitality coordinator at Kearns Spirituality Center (2007–08), a sponsored ministry of the Sisters of Divine Providence.
-Since 2008, she has volunteered in the development office, and she has served in hospitality at the Providence Heights motherhouse.
+She worked as a full-time waitress at a senior residential care facility in Kingston, MA (2001–06).
+When she returned to the motherhouse in Pittsburgh, she served as the hospitality coordinator at Kearns Spirituality Center (2007–08), development office volunteer (2008-10), laundress (2010-present) and Eucharistic Minister (1958-present).